 Traveling

 If you’re traveling a long distance, try to get up once an hour to walk around.
 This will help prevent blood clots.
-Remember to drink around 8 (8-ounce) glasses of liquids every day, even when you’re traveling.
+Remember to drink around 8 (8-ounce) cups of liquids every day, even when you’re traveling.

 Managing your feelings